clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/editors.md

 the [Clojure Tools page](https://clojure.org/community/tools) with an active Clojure integration.

+If you are coming to Clojure as a beginner, and don't have a history with any of these editors, you might consider starting with VS Code and Calva, which has a very low barrier to entry.

 Despite the popularity of Emacs within the
 Clojure world, you don't want to be learning _both_ Clojure _and_ Emacs at the same time!